DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 EAL ensures this behavior by removing existing backing files at startup and by recreating them before opening for mapping (as a precaution).

+One exception is ``--huge-unlink=never`` mode.
+It is used to speed up EAL initialization, usually on application restart.
+Clearing memory constitutes more than 95% of hugepage mapping time.
+EAL can save it by remapping existing backing files with all the data left in the mapped hugepages ("dirty" memory).
+Such segments are marked with ``RTE_MEMSEG_FLAG_DIRTY``.
+Memory allocator detects dirty segments and handles them accordingly, in particular, it clears memory requested with ``rte_zmalloc*()``.
+In this mode EAL also does not remove a backing file when all pages mapped from it are freed, because they are intended to be reusable at restart.

 Anonymous mapping does not allow multi-process architecture.
 This mode does not use hugetlbfs and thus does not require root permissions for memory management